frconor-ebook/meditations/_posts/2025-05-20-presence-of-god.md

 title: "Presence of God"
 ---

+By Fr.
+Conor Donnelly

 (*Proofread*)

 *In the name of the Father, and of the Son, and of the Holy Spirit.
 Amen.*

 *My Lord and my God, I firmly believe that you are here, that you see me, that you hear me.
 I adore you with profound reverence.
 I ask your pardon for my sins and grace to make this time of prayer fruitful.
 My Immaculate Mother, Saint Joseph, my father and lord, my guardian angel, intercede for me.*

-The child whispered once, "God, speak to me.'\
+"The child whispered once, 'God, speak to me.'\
 And a meadowlark sang.
 The child did not hear.

 The child yelled, 'God, speak to me!\